-Aemilia Scaurus (born 944, NW, TN) is one of the main taleswomen of her Gens, a skilled and expert woman with s t r o personality, firmly rooted traditional Thyatian values.
-Paradoxically, Aemilia shares many of many of the Portrait of Aemilia Scaurus Thy atian prejudices against women - she thinks that the best women, and the only one suited to politics, must be very un-womanlike, and can only come from the aristocracy.
+Aemilia Scaurus (born 944, NW, TN) is one of the main taleswomen of her Gens, a skilled and expert woman with strong personality, firmly rooted traditional Thyatian values.
+Paradoxically, Aemilia shares many of the Portrait of Aemilia Scaurus prejudices against women - she thinks that the best women, and the only one suited to politics, must be very un-womanlike, and can only come from the aristocracy.
 She is contemptuous of most of the young upstart women in the Senate, and sneers at Thincol's difficulties at raising properly his daughters Stephania and Asteriela.
 But, after all, he is just an upstart himself.